Meet the Makers

 Victoria Bond

-Recently appointed as Guild Secretary and additionally as Communications Officer, Victoria brings energy, organisation, and a fresh perspective to the Guild's operations.
+Victoria is the Guild Secretary and additionally holds the role of Communications Officer.
+Victoria brings energy, organisation, and a fresh perspective to the Guild's operations.
 In this key administrative role, she supports the Chair, Executive team and Committee in the smooth running of Guild activities, whilst helping to uphold its mission of promoting artisan crafts throughout Norfolk and beyond.

 Papercutting and Papercraft